Having easy access to the web has radically changed the way people shop for almost everything today.

 The way customers are talking about you is just as important as the fact that they’re saying your name.
 Having a highly positive footprint will eventually help you drive more sales.

-4. They Expand the Conversation About You
+4. Online Reviews Expand the Conversation About You

 Very good (or bad) reviews have a way of quickly spreading.